 Welcome to the MSUxNCTA Outreach Hub!
 We are dedicated to fostering connections and collaborations between Michigan State University (MSU) and the National Consortium for Teaching about Asia (NCTA) at the University of Pittsburgh.
 Explore our website to learn more about our outreach initiatives, engage with our vibrant community, and stay updated on the latest developments in education!

-The Asian Studies Center at Michigan State University and the National Consortium for Teaching About Asia at the University of Pittsburgh are thrilled to offer the 2024 Teaching Modern East Asia Summer Seminar.
-This no-cost professional development opportunity is perfect for K-12 educators eager to infuse their curricula with the modern histories and cultures of China, Japan, and Korea.
-Participants will benefit from a $300 stipend, $230 in educational resources, SCECH hours (specific to Michigan teachers), and future NCTA opportunities.
+The Asian Studies Center at Michigan State University and the National Consortium for Teaching About Asia at the University of Pittsburgh are thrilled to offer the 2025 Teaching Traditional East Asia Summer Seminar.
+This no-cost professional development opportunity is perfect for K-12 educators eager to infuse their curricula with the histories and cultures of China, Japan, and Korea.
+Participants will benefit from a $300 stipend, $230 in teaching materials (including a possible $100 mini-grant), SCECH hours (for Michigan teachers), and access to future NCTA opportunities.
 This enriching program is designed for educators in various subjects who are based in select states.
 For more details, interested applicants are encouraged to check their availability against the seminar dates and contact Dr. Ethan Segal or Dr. Jiahang Li with any questions.

 Michigan State University's NCTA program previously brought educators together for engaging discussions centered around the artworks of Chinese artist Guanyu Xu and Korean artist Won Kim.
 The aim was to encourage dialogue on global issues and enhance understanding of art.